 Global gold output has been contracting since 2013, Business Insider reports.
 If the downward trend of gold production continues, gold’s value is certain to increase.

-If you’re a gold investor or have thought about investing in gold, this article walks you through just how much gold is out there.
+If you’re a gold investor or have thought about investing in gold, this article walks you through just how much gold is in the world.

 To request information on gold investments, contact RME Gold.

 Because gold is virtually indestructible, the same amount that has been mined is estimated to be what is in the world today.
-The World Gold Council breaks down the amount of gold that is in the world into the following categories of total above ground stocks:
+The World Gold Council breaks down how much gold is in the world into the following categories of total above ground stocks: